MicrosoftDocs/msteams-docs/msteams-platform/tabs/design/tabs-mobile.md

 ## Low bandwidth and intermittent connections

-Mobile clients regularly need to function with low bandwidth and intermittent connections.
-Your app should handle any timeouts appropriately by providing a contextual message to the user.
-You should also user progress indicators to provide feedback to your users for any long-running processes.
+Mobile clients function with low bandwidth and intermittent connections.
+Your app must handle any timeouts appropriately by providing a contextual message to the user.
+You must also use progress indicators to provide feedback to your users for any long-running processes.

 ## Testing on mobile clients

-You need to validate that your tab functions properly on mobile devices of various sizes and qualities.
-For Android devices, you can use the [DevTools](~/tabs/how-to/developer-tools.md) to debug your tab while it is running.
-We recommend that you test on both high- and low-performance devices, including a tablet.
+You must validate that your tab functions properly on mobile devices of various sizes and qualities.
+For Android devices, you can use [DevTools](~/tabs/how-to/developer-tools.md) to debug your tab while it is running.
+It is recommended that you test on both high and low-performance devices, including a tablet.

 ## Distribution